mercadopago/devsite-docs/plugins_sdks/plugins/official/os-commerce.es.md

 * Accept tickets, bank transfer and account money in addition to cards.
 * Accept MercadoPago's discount coupons.

-*Available for Argentina, Brazil, Chile, Colombia, Mexico, Peru and Venezuela*
+*Available for Argentina, Brazil, Chile, Colombia, Mexico and Peru*

 <a name="available_versions"></a>